Revadike/rhSGST/README.md

 ## Changelog

+**2017-02-20 v4.0.2**

+* Fixed an issue that was preventing the script from running for some people.

 **2017-02-20 v4.0.1**

 * Fixed an issue with the colors not displaying properly for Not Activated /  Multiple Wins Checker results from v4.0-.